Portugal Tax for Brazilian Retirees: What Changes in 2026

 - You face double taxation without full treaty relief, because Brazil is taxing you as a resident while Portugal is also taxing you as a resident

-The DSDP must be filed by April 30 of the year following your departure.
+The DSDP must be filed by the applicable Receita Federal deadline for the year following your departure.
 It triggers a final IRPF for the departure year (covering January 1 to your last day in Brazil) and resets your status to non-resident with Brazil going forward.
 After filing, Brazil only taxes income from Brazilian sources.

 The decision of when to file the DSDP has significant timing implications for capital gains, asset sales, and any Brazilian income you expect to receive during the transition year.
 This is where the planning work happens.